Helioviewer-Project/JHelioviewer-SWHV/README.md

 1991 and today; they can perform basic image processing in real time, track features on the Sun, and interactively overlay magnetic field extrapolations.
 The software integrates solar event data and a timeline display.
 Once an interesting event has been identified, science quality data can be accessed for in-depth analysis.

-As a first step towards supporting science planning of the upcoming Solar Orbiter mission, JHelioviewer offers a virtual camera model that enables users to set the vantage point to the location of a spacecraft or celestial body at any given time.
+As support for the science planning of the Solar Orbiter mission, JHelioviewer offers a virtual camera model that enables users to set the vantage point to the location of a spacecraft or celestial body at any given time.

 References: